DrC0okie/scanalyze/docs/project_management/functional_requirement_specifications.md

 # Scanalyze - Requirement Specification

+**Authors**: Anthony David, Jarod Streckeisen, Timothée Van Hove

 ## 1. Introduction

 ### 1.1 Purpose

-The purpose of this Functional Requirements Specification (FRS) document is to provide comprehensive guidance for the development and deployment of the Scanalyze application.
-This document aims to outline the functional and non-functional requirements that the system needs to fulfill.
+The purpose of this document is to provide comprehensive guidance for the development and deployment of the Scanalyze application.
+This document aims to outline the user, functional and non-functional requirements that the system needs to fulfill.
 It serves as both a blueprint for the implementation phase and a standard for system validation.

 ### 1.2 Project Scope